 Indian State Government to Implement Blockchain Technology

 On July 26th, the Indian state of Telangana announced initiatives to leverage blockchain to mitigate the pervasive corruption and fraudulent activity embedded in state and national governments.
-The news comes one month after the state began implementation of blockchain solutions to increase transparency in the government’s land registry and revenue departments.
-This is in direct response to the estimated 38% of land transactions that involve some degree of bribery.
+The news comes one month after the state implemented blockchain solutions to increase transparency in the government’s land registry and revenue departments.
+This was in direct response to the estimated 38% of land transactions that involve some degree of bribery.

 Telangana’s IT and Industries Secretary, Jayesh Ranjan, stated the following:

 “We are planning to implement Blockchain Technologies in six or seven government applications.
 We will be signing MoUs with a few companies in the upcoming International Blockchain Congress to be held next month.”

 The three-day Blockchain Congress will take place on August 3rd in the state’s capital city of Hyderabad, and hopes to stimulate economic output by attracting blockchain entrepreneurs to the already burgeoning IT hub.